Barclays Lowers Signature Aviation (OTCMKTS:BBAVY) to Equal Weight

-Signature Aviation (OTCMKTS:BBAVY) was downgraded by equities research analysts at Barclays from an “overweight” rating to an “equal weight” rating in a research note issued to investors on Monday, The Fly reports.
+Signature Aviation (OTCMKTS:BBAVY) was downgraded by investment analysts at Barclays from an “overweight” rating to an “equal weight” rating in a report issued on Monday, The Fly reports.

-A number of other research analysts have also recently issued reports on the stock.
-Berenberg Bank upgraded shares of Signature Aviation from a “sell” rating to a “hold” rating in a report on Wednesday, January 20th.
+BBAVY has been the subject of a number of other reports.
+Berenberg Bank raised shares of Signature Aviation from a “sell” rating to a “hold” rating in a research note on Wednesday, January 20th.
 Zacks Investment Research upgraded shares of Signature Aviation from a “sell” rating to a “hold” rating in a report on Tuesday, November 10th.
-Five equities research analysts have rated the stock with a hold rating, The company currently has a consensus rating of “Hold”.
+Five analysts have rated the stock with a hold rating, The company has an average rating of “Hold”.

 Signature Aviation Company Profile